Bubbly (aka the Chicago Sustainable Manufacturing Center)

 In 2002, the building at 1048 West 37th Street was purchased by John Edel through a company named Bubbly Dynamics LLC in honor of the old Bubbly Creek, which is what the South Fork of the Chicago River's South Branch had come to be called when it used to boil with decaying waste from the Stockyards.
 Edel studied industrial design at UIC and made his living working in Chicago's high tech industries.
 For 10 years he built virtual sets for the post-production house Post Effects.
 But he maintained an interest in concrete technologies too, in industrial heritage and railroads.
 He chose the old Lowe Paint Warehouse in part because it had rail access, and mid level managers at Norfolk Southern were willing to restore the service.
 Though higher level managers put that plan down, at least for now.

 Edel saw the building as an opportunity to try new building techniques, designing efficient spaces himself, and trying new and sustainable technologies as he has built the space out for boutique manufacturing that is resurging in the central city.
-Renamed the Chicago Sustainable Manufacturing Center, the building itself was saved from the landfill, even as buildings like it are razed every year.
+Renamed the Chicago Sustainable Manufacturing Center but still simply known as “Bubbly,” the building itself was saved from the landfill, even as buildings like it are razed every year.
 In fact, many of the materials used to rebuild it have been pulled from the waste stream.
 Bob Krueger has continued to come by to check out the building's progress.
 He has also been a regular source of useable materials, and has carted away tons of scrap to his network of interested buyers.
 A hundred years ago, the former paint warehouse was built to maximize natural light and ventilation.
 Its reinforced masonry structure was built to be fireproof, virtually indestructible.
 And these features continue to serve in the building's new incarnation as an incubator for small and emerging business.

 Courtesy of Kristin Ostberg